AdobeDocs/experience-manager-learn.en/help/forms/offline-mobile-form-submission/part-three.md

 ---
 # Workflow to review and approve the submitted PDF

 The last and final step is to create AEM workflow which will generate a static, or non-interactive, PDF for review and approval.
-Workflow will be triggered via an AEM Launcher configured on the node `/content/pdfsubmissions`.
+Workflow is triggered via an AEM Launcher configured on the node `/content/pdfsubmissions`.

 The following screenshot shows the steps involved in the workflow.